patternfly-kotlin/patternfly-kotlin/README.md

 ### Dependencies

-To use PatternFly Fritz2 add a dependency to your `gradle.build.kts` file.
+To use PatternFly Fritz2 add its dependency to your `gradle.build.kts` file.
 All PatternFly components are implemented in Kotlin only.
 You won't need any additional external JS libraries.

 ```kotlin
 repositories {